XF3 (CUV 53C) - new in 1965

 Acquired by the Museum in 2024

-Status: fully restored and operational; awaiting display in the Museum
+Status: fully restored and operational; on display in the Museum

 With production of the Routemaster coming to an end, London Transport (LT) was required to buy off-the-shelf vehicles, rather than develop its own designs.
 In order to compare two similar models by competing makers, LT purchased 50 Leyland Atlanteans, the XA class (red) and eight Daimler Fleetlines, the XF class (green).